-When the first reports emerged linking cigarettes to cancer emerged in the 1950s, plaintiffs began suing cigarette manufacturers.
-Plaintiffs in these early cases -- usually smokers with lung cancer -- typically employed several legal theories in their lawsuits:
+In the 1950s, when reports first emerged linking cigarettes to cancer, plaintiffs began suing cigarette manufacturers.
+Plaintiffs in these early cases—usually smokers with lung cancer—typically employed several legal theories in their lawsuits:

 Tobacco manufacturers responded in full force, fighting each lawsuit and refusing to settle out of court.
 They relied on several defense strategies, arguing that:

 In the 1980s, a new wave of lawsuits emerged.
 In the landmark case of that time, Cipollone v.
-Liggett, the plaintiff and her family alleged that cigarette manufacturers knew -- but did not warn consumers -- that smoking caused lung cancer and that cigarettes were addictive.
-Although Rose Cipollone's husband was awarded $400,000, an appellate court reversed the decision.
+Liggett, the plaintiff and her family alleged that cigarette manufacturers knew—but did not warn consumers—that smoking caused lung cancer and that cigarettes were addictive.
+Although Rose Cipollone's husband was awarded $400,000 in damages, an appellate court reversed the decision.
 Other plaintiffs also sued, claiming that tobacco companies knew cigarettes were addictive and caused cancer.

 In the 1990s, plaintiffs began to have limited success in tobacco lawsuits, partly because some cigarette company documents were leaked showing the companies were aware of the addictive nature of tobacco.
 The first big win for plaintiffs in a tobacco lawsuit occurred in February 2000, when a California jury ordered Philip Morris to pay $51.5 million to a California smoker with inoperable lung cancer.

-Around this time, more than forty states sued the tobacco companies under state consumer protection and antitrust laws.
+Around this time, more than 40 states sued the tobacco companies under state consumer protection and antitrust laws.
 These states argued that cigarettes contributed to health problems that triggered significant costs for public health systems.
-In these lawsuits, the tobacco companies could not use the defense that had proven so successful in lawsuits brought by individuals -- that the smoker was aware of the risks and decided to smoke anyway.
+In these lawsuits, the tobacco companies could not use the defense that had proven so successful in lawsuits brought by individuals—that the smoker was aware of the risks and decided to smoke anyway.